 Adyen wants to help prospect product managers and developers understand how the platform’s server communicates during a payment transaction.

-Challenges: Positioning Adyen as an industry leader of fintech as well as being a unicorn within the Silicon Valley among the giants.
+Positioning Adyen as an industry leader of fintech as well as being a unicorn within the Silicon Valley among the giants was a challenge since Adyen was based in the Netherlands.

 Measuring success on this project would be on the current prospects that have interest in Adyen that are in the sign-up or contract phase but not finalized.
 The conversion to finalize and choose Adyen would be measured.